paulpeterkim/ComputerScienceStudy/sections/TCP_IP.md

-# **TCP/IP**
+# **TCP/IP (Transmission Control Protocol/Internet Protocol)**

-> ***A set of standard rules that allows different types of computers to communicate with each other.*** **IP** ensures that each computer connected to Internet has unique serial number called IP address. **TCP** specifies how data is exchanged over the Internet and how it should be broken into IP packets.
+> ***A set of standard rules that allows different types of computers to communicate with each other.*** **IP** ensures that each computer connected to Internet has unique serial number called IP address. **TCP** specifies how data is exchanged over the Internet and how it should be broken into **IP** packets.
 It also makes sure that the packets have information about the source, the destination, and the sequence in which the message data should be re-assembled.
 It also checks if the message has been sent corretly to the specified destination.
 TCP is also known as a connection-oriented protocol.

-It is network model developed prior to [OSI model]().
+It is network model developed prior to [OSI model](OSI.md).
 It consists of 4 layers:
 1. Layer 4: Application Layer
 2. Layer 3: Transport Layer
 3. Layer 2: Internet Layer
 4. Layer 1: Network Access Layer (Data Link & Physical Layer)

 Some authors compare TCP/IP with OSI model's 7 layers.
 Whilst doing that, they separated TCP/IP model's layer 1 into two different layers; data link layer and physical layer.
 Thus, in some reference, it is said that TCP/IP consists of 5 layers.
+> Layer 4 in TCP/IP Model is equivalent to *Application Layer, Presentation Layer, and Session Layer of OSI model* **combined**.
+Layer 1 in TCP/IP Model is equivalent to *Data Link and Physical Layer of OSI model* **combined**.

 ---
 ## *Application Layer: Layer 4*